openforcefield/openff-bespokefit/docs/getting-started/installation.md

 [Psi4]: https://psicode.org/

 :::{warning}
-There is an incompatibility between the AmberTools and Psi4 conda packages on macOS, and it is not possible to create a working conda environment containing both.
+There are some incompatibilities between the AmberTools and Psi4 conda packages on macOS, and it may not be possible to create a working conda environment containing both.
 :::

 :::{note}